-Persons who complain about sexual harassment, or who cooperate in the University's investigation and handling of sexual harassment reports or complaints, shall not be subject to retaliation for complaining or cooperating, even if the University finds that no sexual harassment occurred.
-If a complainant or witness believes that she or he is being subjected to retaliation, she or he should promptly contact the Vice President for Student Affairs, or the Title IX Coordinator.
+Persons who complain about sexual misconduct, or who cooperate in the University's investigation and handling of sexual misconduct reports or complaints, shall not be subject to retaliation for complaining or cooperating, even if the University finds that no sexual misconduct occurred.
+If a complainant or witness believes that she or he is being subjected to retaliation, she or he should promptly contact the Title IX Coordinator.